 Terms of Business – Qualified Drivers

 These terms form a contract between us so it is important that you have read and understood the terms before starting any sessions with me.
 I will ask for written confirmation (by email) that the terms have been read and accepted before your first session so, if there is anything you do not understand, please ask me before you accept the terms.
+In the unlikely event that you are under 18 years old, I will require a parent or legal guardian to agree to these terms.

 1. Contract – The contract commences from the start of the first driving session until your sessions have permanently stopped.
+However, either of us may cancel this contract at any time for any reason (providing at least 48 hours notice is given before any scheduled session).

 If I change my terms, while you are still taking sessions with me, I will provide you with an updated copy (and a summary of any changes) at least 28 days before they come into effect (and ask you to reconfirm your acceptance).